lueckenlab/scAtlasTb_Tutorial/README.md

 The target can be anything defined by the pipeline that is input to the `configs/run.sh` script.
 The flag `-n` will enable dry-run mode, which allows you to see what jobs would be executed without actually running them, while `-q` suppresses the output of Snakemake to only show a summary of the workflow.
-You should alway run the workflow first in dry-run mode to ensure everything is set up correctly.
+You should always run the workflow first in dry-run mode to ensure everything is set up correctly.

 > Note: Please refer to the [documentation](https://scatlastb.readthedocs.io/en/latest/getting_started/call_pipeline.html#list-all-available-rules) for more details on available targets and how to run the workflow with different options.